-Brooke House allows pupils to develop their potential to the full.
-For the most able student this will mean top grades and a place at one of the country’s best universities, but over its 50 year history Brooke House has taken equal pride in drawing the best out of less able students.
+Brooke House allows pupils to develop their potential to the full, following the principles of High Performance Learning.
+For the most able student this will mean top grades and a place at one of the country’s best universities, but over its 50+ year history Brooke House has taken equal pride in drawing the best out of all students.

 Academic qualifications and expertise, teaching experience and an ability to relate to young people from different cultural backgrounds are the criteria by which Brooke House teachers are selected.
 Many of our staff are or have been A Level and GCSE examiners, which allows our pupils to benefit from the very latest criteria being adopted by our examination boards.
 Regularly, current students, and former students at reunion events, describe teaching at Brooke House as the best they have ever encountered, and often those at university comment on how well Brooke House has prepared them for further academic life.

 The mean average class size at Brooke House is eight.
 Such a staff-pupil ratio promotes a highly personal style of teaching.
 Teachers can quickly perceive areas of weakness in students and react to them effectively and sensitively.
 Specific learning difficulties are dealt with directly under the leadership of our SENDCO.
 In small, relatively informal classes pupils feel confident to voice opinions, contributing to group discussions, as well as to admit if they have not understood.

 Academic Welfare and Monitoring